upperlinecode/grid-and-flexbox-workshop/BACKEND.md

 git clone git@github.com:giantmachines/gm-kanban.git
 ```

-- Follow README.md instructions (`Prerequisites` and `Getting Started`) to stand up the backend server.
+- Follow README.md instructions for the `gm-kanban` repository (`Prerequisites` and `Getting Started`) to stand up the backend server.
 - Do a fresh npm install for this repository.

 ## Background